 Thermotolerance genotypes for sustainable legume production in South Africa

-Globally, an increase in atmospheric temperature in unequivocal established with models predicting a continued increase in temperatures of about 1.5°C by the end of the 21st century.
-Global warming is predicted to negatively affect plant growth and agricultural production especially in tropical and subtropical areas where temperatures are already high due to the damaging effect of heat stress on plant development and seed yield.
+Models predict a continued increase in global atmospheric temperature of about 1.5°C by the end of the 21st Century.
+This global warming is predicted to negatively affect plant growth and agricultural production, especially in tropical and subtropical areas where temperatures are already high, due to the damaging effect of heat stress on plant development and seed yield.
 One of the obvious solutions to heat stress is to select and develop crop species with improved tolerance to heat stress and desirable agronomic traits to maintain economic yield under high temperatures.
 This project aimed to identify thermotolerant genotypes in three legume species differing in growth habit, usage and production areas and seasons in South Africa.

 South Africa's Third National Communication to UNFCCC (2015/16)

-ACDI and CSAG partneeds with CSIR on writing the Impacts and Adaptation chapter of Third National Communication to the UNFCCC.
-The research will review current trends in climate across the country, projections of future climate, key risks and vulnerabilities in a range of sectors, and progress on adaptation to climate change.
+ACDI and CSAG partnered with the CSIR on writing the Impacts and Adaptation chapter of South Africa's Third National Communication to the UNFCCC.
+The research reviewed current climate trends across South Africa, projections of future climate, key risks and vulnerabilities in a range of sectors, and progress on adaptation to climate change.

 Urban Africa: Risk Knowledge (Urban ARK) was a three-year research and capacity building programme funded by DFID and ESRC.
 The programme was led by King’s College London with Professor Mark Pelling as Principal Investigator.
 The work sought to open up an applied research and policy agenda for risk management in urban sub-Saharan Africa.